 It’s time to get a few things off my chest.

-I’ve had family members inadvertently make a usual vegetarian dish with beef broth, or make jello, or a marshmallow based dessert, or serve a marinara sauce that’s “flavored with meat,” thinking that since it’s technically meat free, I can eat it.
-What’s natural thinking for us, isn’t natural for others.
-You have to educate your family members because most just think vegetarian living means meat free.
+We vegetarians have to educate family members because most just think vegetarian living means no meat.
 What they don’t understand is just how much meat and meat-based items we eat without knowing it.
 I know of famous french fries made with beef flavoring, pancakes made with lard, and risotto with chicken broth – seemingly vegetarian foods, with hidden meat ingredients.
-Gelatin and gelatin based products also need to be explained as well to those close to us.
+Gelatin and gelatin-based products also need to be explained as well to those close to us.

 As a vegetarian, it would just be nice to have more dining establishments that have meat free dishes.
 Why don’t restaurants offer meat substitutes, pasta, vegetable dishes, falafel, or veggie soups?
 Also, let us know what’s in each and every dish so that I don’t end up eating what I’m “allergic” too.
 My nausea, dizziness, headache, heartache, and tears are just as real when I ingest something that I don’t want to eat.